 In addition to our planting operations, we also fund the planting of trees all around the world by providing financial help to various groups and charities.
 Furthermore, we also fund the conservation of existing forests to help protect animals that are in grave danger of habitat destruction.

-Partnered with the Government in Pará, our team forms contractual obligations with local councils and officials to acquire protected status for devastated areas in the Amazon before conducting large-scale tree planting operations to restore the environment and rebuild habitats.
+Partnered with the Government in Pará, our team forms contractual obligations with local councils and officials to acquire protected status for devastated areas in the Amazon before conducting large-scale tree planting operations to restore environment and rebuild habitats.

 Working directly alongside the Department of the Environment, our team carries out planting operations to restore degraded areas across the Brazilian State of Tocantins.